 Purpose.
-To provide flexibility for signs-that have unusual design or artistic features.
+To provide flexibility for signs.

 - A. Applicability.
 An applicant may request a Sign Development Plan, which is considered a Special Exception, for: - 1.
 Alternative sign regulations; or - 2.
-Revisions to an approved Sign Development Plan. - B. Initiation. - 1.
-For any property under consideration, the following may file an application: - a.
+Revisions to an approved Sign Development Plan.

+- 1. For any property under consideration, the following may file an application: - a.
 The owner; - b.
 Contract purchaser with the owner's written consent; or - c.
 The owner's duly authorized representative. - 2.
 Written consent of all owners of the property under consideration must be provided with the application. - 3.
-Applications must be filed with the Zoning Administrator after completion of Preapplication.
-See Premeeting, Section 10.01.C. - 4.
-Only complete applications will be reviewed in accordance with Section 10.11.03, except that application submittal materials must also include the following: - a.
+Applications must be filed with the Zoning Administrator after completion of Premeeting, Section 10.01.C. - 4.
+Only complete applications will be reviewed in accordance with Section 10.11.03, except that application submittal materials must also include the following:

+- a.
 A statement of justification that addresses the approval criteria listed below; - b.
 A comparison chart of the proposed sign regulations in relation to Chapter 8 requirements, using the table format specified under the applicable sign requirements; - c.
 A sign map, depicting the location of each of the various proposed sign types; - d.
 Details for each of the proposed sign types to be used to achieve a complementary system of signs and graphics: - 1.
 Design; - 2.
 Materials; - 3.
 Colors; and - 4.
 Illumination; and - e.
-The boundaries of any Zoning Districtszoning districts and property lines on and adjacent to the subject property. - C. Review and Decision. - 1.
-Zoning Administrator.
+The boundaries of any zoning districts and property lines on and adjacent to the subject property.